 Disability Manager Salary

-A Disability Manager earns an average salary of $52,020 per year.
-People in this job generally don't have more than 20 years' experience.
+A Disability Manager earns an average salary of $55,150 per year.

 Job Description for Disability Manager